Searching for keyhole alternatives? Discover effective options that meet your needs for improved performance reporting.

 If your stakeholders expect clear evidence of how organic social efforts contribute to broader marketing or sales goals, you’ll need analytics that go beyond the basic metrics and help connect the dots between content and outcomes.

 Socialinsider is a social media analytics and benchmarking tool built for deep competitive analysis.
-Unlike Keyhole, which focuses more on social monitoring and campaign monitoring, Socialinsider offers historical data comparisons, cross-platform performance insights, industry benchmarking, and custom reporting features, including white-label exports.
+Unlike Keyhole, which focuses more on social monitoring and campaign tracking, Socialinsider offers features that help teams fill platform coverage gaps, consolidate multi-platform reporting, and benchmark performance across industries—key needs for teams whose current tools fall short on coverage or efficiency.

 Here’s a look at the main feature overlaps between both tools, and what each one does better on its own.